Make Halloween safety part of your holiday fun. Start with these practical Halloween safety tips.

 - Get in on the fun.
 Accompany trick-or-treaters younger than age 12.
 Pin a piece of paper with your child's name, address and phone number inside your child's pocket in case you get separated.
 Encourage older kids to trick or treat with a group of friends, parents or older siblings.
 Make sure someone in the group has a flashlight with fresh batteries.

-- Inspect the treats carefully.
+Inspect treats before indulging.
 Don't let your child snack while he or she is trick-or-treating.
 Feed your child an early meal before heading out, and inspect the treats before allowing your child to dive in.
 Discard anything that's not sealed, has torn packaging or looks questionable.
 If you have young children, weed out gum, peanuts, hard candies and other choking hazards.

 Planning to hand out treats?
 To make sure you're ready for trick-or-treaters, follow these tips: